 In the Available Fields panel, you can:

-- Pull in data from supported data sources
+- Use fields from supported data sources.

 Step 4 - Adjust the Filters and Run